olimatis/otif-ansible/README.md

 ```

 4. Install Oracle Java 8 on nodes where InfoFusion Text Mining will run
+* This Playbook role will also set JAVA_HOME
 ```
 $ ansible-playbook deploy-otif.yml -t "install-java" -k -K
 ```